sharife/mantrabio/site/content/team/_index.md

       Prior to CFO Connect®, Ed served as CFO for Nextec Applications, Inc., a thin film polymer company.
-Prior to that he was CFO at Newpoint, Inc. , a power products company.
+Prior to that he was CFO at Newpoint, Inc., a power products company.
 And prior to that, served as Director of Finance at Fluid Systems, Inc., a division of Allied Signal, Inc., now Honeywell, Inc., a thin film polymer company.